-You have been referred to the Early Cancer Diagnostic Centre (ECDC) because you have noticed some changes in your body that your GP would like us to investigate.
-The ECDC is a fast-track clinic and here your symptoms can be investigated by a team of specialists to rule out cancer.
+You have been referred to the Rapid Cancer Diagnostic Service (formerly known as the Early Cancer Diagnostic Centre) because you have noticed some changes in your body that your GP would like us to investigate.
+The Rapid Cancer Diagnostic Service is a fast-track clinic and here your symptoms can be investigated by a team of specialists to rule out cancer.
 You will most likely have some blood tests done at the time of your referral.
 This clinic is one of the first in Scotland, enabling tests to be carried out as quickly as possible to find out what is causing your symptoms and get you the treatment you may need.

-At the ECDC, patients will have an individualised assessment with the aim of achieving a diagnosis and initiating a treatment plan or gaining the reassurance that nothing concerning has been found.
+At the Rapid Cancer Diagnostic Service, patients will have an individualised assessment with the aim of achieving a diagnosis and initiating a treatment plan or gaining the reassurance that nothing concerning has been found.

 Your named contact

 Your patient navigator will be your first point of contact.
 They will arrange appointments, answer queries about tests and ensure that your journey runs as smoothly as possible.